itsmiguelrojas/itsmiguelrojas/README.md

 I'm pursuing a **biology degree** at Central University of Venezuela.
 I love looking at **data**, identify patterns, visualize information and contemplate the beauty of **nature**.

-When not focused on statistics, I'm learning about web development, web design and writing (both fiction and non-fiction)
+When not focused on statistics, I'm learning about web development, web design and writing (both fiction and non-fiction).

 ---